Alta Municipality: Churches

-The Church of Norway has two parishes (sokn) within the municipality of Alta.
+The Church of Norway has two parishes (sokn) within Alta Municipality.
 It is part of the Alta prosti (deanery) in the Diocese of Nord-Hålogaland.

 History

 The rock carvings at Alta, located near the Jiepmaluokta bay, dating from c.
-4200 BC to 500 BC, are on the UNESCO list of World Heritage Sites.
-The Komsa culture was named after the Komsa mountain in Alta municipality, where the first archeological remains of this culture were discovered.
+7000 BC to 500 BC, are on the UNESCO list of World Heritage Sites.
+The Komsa culture was named after Komsa Mountain in Alta municipality, where the first archeological remains of this culture were discovered.

 In the aftermath of the Sami Kautokeino rebellion of 1852, rebel leaders Mons Aslaksen Somby and Aslak Jacobsen Hætta were decapitated at Elvebakken in what is now the town of Alta on 14 October 1854.

 Their bodies were buried in graves just outside the Kåfjord Church graveyard in the village of Kåfjord in Alta, but their heads were sent on to the Anatomisk Institute at the University of Oslo, where they were kept for more than a century as part of the university's skull collections.
 The two skulls were only relinquished by the university in 1985, following a controversy and protests by Sami activists, and were in November 1997 buried at the Kåfjord Church in Alta, at the same spot as their bodies were buried over 140 years earlier.

 During World War II, the German battleship Tirpitz used the Kåfjorden, an arm of Altafjorden, as a harbour, and was damaged here by attacking Allied warplanes.
 The town Alta was seriously destroyed by fire near the end of the World War II.
 It was rebuilt in subsequent years.

 The Altasaken in 1979 made headlines for weeks, as many people (especially Sami people and environmentalists) demonstrated and used civil disobedience to prevent the building of a dam on the river Altaelva in order to produce hydropower.
 The dam was built, however, and the river still offers good salmon fishing.
 The King of Norway usually visits the river once in the summer to fish.

 The urban area made up of Bossekop, Elvebakken, and Bukta, also known collectively now as the town of Alta, became a town on 1 January 2000.
 The population has been growing steadily for many years.